 Our staff includes a nationally-recognized team of specialized ophthalmologists, ophthalmic surgeons, and eye care professionals who have been trained by some of the most respected medical facilities in the world and have vast clinical experience in a wide variety of eye disease and surgical services.

 In conventional LASIK surgery, the surgeon uses a handheld surgical blade, known as a microkeratome, to cut a thin, hinged flap into the surface of the cornea.
 The flap is then folded over and the surgeon applies energy pulses from a computer-guided excimer laser to reshape the cornea and improve vision imperfections.

-Our cornea surgeons, Dr. Adam Altman, Dr. Jonathan Primack, and Kevin J. Shah, MD, prefer bladeless LASIK, also known as “all laser LASIK.”
+Our cornea surgeons, Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD, prefer bladeless LASIK, also known as “all laser LASIK.”
 This state-of-the-art technique utilizes the cool beams of a femtosecond laser instead of a metal blade to cut the corneal flap, and is the most technologically advanced and safest way of performing LASIK.
 Bladeless LASIK is the only type of LASIK approved for U.S. Navy pilots and NASA astronauts.

 Drs.
 Altman, Primack and Shah are highly selective in choosing patients for bladeless LASIK.
 Each performs an extensive screening process that includes personally examining and speaking with each candidate about their goals and expectations.

 Meet Dr. Altman, Dr. Primack & Dr. Shah